 Degrees earned outside of the United States must be evaluated in the United States in order to be used.
 Learn more about foreign transcript evaluation.

-New hire orientations are conducted at the District Office Human Resources Office.
+New hire orientations are conducted remotely by the District Office Human Resources Office.

 New hire orientation/employment processing takes about one hour and is usually done as a group.
 Please let your specialist know in advance if you need special accommodations.

 Please arrive on time!
 We schedule group appointments and cannot hold up an entire group or start over after we have already started the orientation.
 Therefore, if you are late, you will be rescheduled.

 Bring your paperwork!
 The fingerprint paperwork and your documents that indicate that you have the right to work in the United States are crucial.
 Please do not forget them because we might have to reschedule your appointment if you don't have the requested paperwork.